michaelbZA/my-website/content/posts/fc-series/09-technology-enablement-modern-finance.md

 - Financial reporting tools
 - Budgeting and forecasting applications
 - Data warehousing solutions
-- Specialized applications (tax, treasury, etc.)
+- Specialised applications (tax, treasury, etc.)
 - Spreadsheets and manual processes

 ### 2. Pain Point Analysis

-Parmenter suggests organizing facilitated sessions with your finance team to identify:
+Parmenter suggests organising facilitated sessions with your finance team to identify:
 - Which processes consume the most time?
 - Where do errors commonly occur?
 - Which tasks require the most manual intervention?